ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 }
 ```

 This one isn't too complicated compared to the last one.
-We are just checking the corners if we should draw a vertical
+We are checking the corners if we should draw a vertical
 or horizontal line.
-Then we just draw the line.
+Then we draw the line.

 Now we should be getting something like this.